desothier1/EVENT_extraction_for_DUTCH_BERTje/README.md

 - The Script cosine_sim_prom.py (subfolder cosine_similarity)to align and compare annotated (reference) event spans script (OVERVIEW_annot.txt) with predicted syntact. constituents (ALLFILES_OVERVIEW_PROM.txt) , classified as event labels, to take into account an unequal number of annotated events and predicted classified syntactic constituents per input sentence.
 - syntax : pytnon cosine_sim_prom.py
 - combining sentence BERT and cosine similarity, the syntactic constituent is selected that is semantically closest to the annotated event.
-- 2 output files REF.txt (annotated events) and HYP.txt (predicted syntactic constituents classified as events) are generated with an equal number of intsances, ready to calculate accuracy, precision, recall or F score.
+- 2 output files REF.txt (annotated events) and HYP.txt (predicted syntactic constituents classified as events) are generated with an equal number of instances, ready to calculate accuracy, precision, recall or F score.